There are so many ways to enjoy Parramatta River. And one of our favourites is the short trip across the river in our

 The Putney Punt can take 18 cars, with a safe load limit of 90 tonnes.
 And we are yet to see it full.

 Unlike the Sackville car ferry (passed Windsor and Wilberforce), the Putney Punt only operates at certain times.
 We normally catch it on a weekday afternoon on our way back from shopping or for an afternoon playground adventure.

 - Monday – Friday (excluding public holidays): 6.45am to 9.25am and 2.45pm to 6.15pm

 - Saturdays, Sundays and Public Holidays: continuous operation between 10.30am and 5.30pm.

 Note: these times are for the Mortlake side so you need to add about 10mins for the Putney side.

 Things To Do Nearby

 While you can of course just use the Putney Punt to make your way across Parramatta River, like I am sure most people do.
-You can make an adventure of your ‘voyage’ and here are some of the fun things to do nearby on either side in a Google Map.
-And below the map is information on the nearest three playgrounds on either side of the Putney Punt.
+You can also make an adventure of your ‘voyage’ and here are some of the fun things to do nearby on either side in a Google Map.
+And below the map is information on nearby playgrounds on either side of the Putney Punt.